 When someone you care about has been diagnosed with cancer, it’s natural to want to jump in and help.
 But as a caregiver for a loved one with cancer and also as one who has been diagnosed myself, I’ve learned how to support someone with cancer.

 When my husband was diagnosed with cancer multiple times, and when I received a diagnosis, people wanted to know what they could do to help.
 Even as I walked through the cancer journey, I had other friends who were also walking a similar road, and my husband and I desired to help.

 Jesus gave us the commandment, “…Love each other.
 Just as I have loved you, you should love each other.
 Your love for one another will prove to the world that you are my disciples” (John 13:34-35).
-You may be wondering how to support someone with cancer or how to show love to a friend who is going through a difficult trial, like treatment for cancer?
+You may be wondering about helpful ways to support someone with cancer or how to show love to a friend who is going through a difficult trial, like treatment for cancer.

 If you’ve never walked alongside someone with a significant medical issue, you might not know what would and wouldn’t be helpful, so I thought I’d share a little of what we have learned, and hopefully hear other tips from you in the comments at the end.

 12 Tips for Supporting a Friend with Cancer

 It’s natural after you find out about someone in a crisis situation to be curious about the details, and we understand that.
 But typically, one question leads to ten more.
 Your friend may not have all the answers yet, and your questions can lead to increased fear, insecurity, and a feeling of ineptitude.
 Furthermore, keep in mind that you are just one of many who are asking questions, and it takes significant time and energy to answer each question from each person.

 It’s usually not that we aren’t willing to share, but the questions create a dynamic in which it feels like there is a demand that we share.
 Sometimes the information is somewhat personal in nature, and some individuals are just more private than others and that has to be respected.